From where to store your luggage to getting a visa, this is what you need to know about stopping over in Dubai.

 First off, how do I book a stopover?

 Adding a break in your journey in Dubai couldn’t be simpler.
-If you’re flying or transiting through Dubai with Emirates, you can easily book a stopover package and they will take care of everything, starting with a meet and greet at the airport to 24-hour check-in, tours, excursions and more.
-Once you’ve purchased your flight, you need to contact your local Emirates office or travel agent to add your stopover (you can do this up to 48 hours before flying).
+If you're flying with Emirates Airline, you can easily book a stopover in Dubai and they will take care of everything, starting with a meet and greet at the airport to 24-hour check-in, tours, excursions and more.
+Once you've purchased your flight, you need to contact your local Emirates office or travel agent to make the arrangements.
+They will also help with visas if required.

 I've just arrived - can I still book?

 If you’ve just arrived and want to explore Dubai before heading to your next destination, you can do that too.
-Emirates’ Stopovers on Arrival package prices start from as low as USD45 (AED165) per person per night, sharing for three nights.
+Travellers can apply for transit visas directly at the airport, which is subject to immigration approval and security clearance

-The packages are not available for pre-booking and are on sale exclusively at the ‘Hotels & Visas for Dubai’ desk located in the Arrivals hall, prior to Passport Control/Immigration.
+Alternatively, Emirates offers special ‘Stopovers on Arrival’ packages that are on sale exclusively at the ‘Hotels & Visas for Dubai’ desk at Dubai International.
+You’ll find it in the Arrivals area, prior to Passport Control/Immigration.

 Do I need a visa?

 Visitors from most countries are allocated a 30-day visit visa on arrival to Dubai, which is free and stamped on your passport at immigration.
-Find out if you’re eligible for visa on arrival or even a visa-free entry by contacting the nearest UAE Embassy.
+Find out if you’re eligible by contacting your local travel agent or the nearest UAE Embassy.

 How long does it take to get to and from the airport?